 The vast assortment of places across this large area means there is a wide selection of routes, based on how much time you have.
 You can even choose to stick to the safer tarred highways, or throw caution to the wind and hit the gravel roads.

-Go straight to Purmamarca on day 1 and spend the night there to soak in the breathtaking vistas of this unbelievable Cerro de Siete Colores.
+Go straight to Purmamarca on day one and spend the night there to soak in the breathtaking vistas of this unbelievable Cerro de Siete Colores.
 Get up early the next day and journey to the spellbinding Salinas Grandes, before backtracking northwards to Humahuaca, where you will spend your second night.
 Then head out to explore the Quebrada de Humahuaca, a valley famous for its brightly colored hills and long history predating the Inca Empire.

 Highlights of this area include: